vicsante-aseniero/watchshow-django-python-webapi/README.md

-# watchshow-django-python-webapi
+# WatchShow REST API app written in Python using Django 5.0.
-This is a self-project back end REST API using Django Python.
+This is a self-project back-end REST API using Django Python.